What if plant color was an indicator of soil quality?

 During the design process, we will consider how our solution affects the wellbeing of both humans and ecosystems.

-Our solution will be a tangible design or product.
+Our project will be a tangible design or product.

-Our solution could use biophilic or biomimetic design.
+Our project could use biophilic or biomimetic design.

 Biophilia is the concept that human instinct leads us to favor nature and the environment.